 Auckland Mayor: Phil Goff and auctions

-Last March, the SFO confirmed it was investigating Phil Goff's campaign expenses after a referral from police.
+In February 2020, the SFO confirmed it was investigating Phil Goff's campaign expenses after a referral from police.

 While the SFO did not disclose the nature of the inquiry, Goff's 2019 campaign director Shale Chambers said the issue appeared to be the use of auctions in the 2016 and 2019 campaigns.